 Dry Rot –

-Just because you have plenty of tread doesn’t necessarily mean your tires are still safe to drive on.
+Just because you have plenty of tread showing doesn’t necessarily mean your tires are still safe to drive on.
 As tires age, the rubber can start to get hard and will begin to crack or split.
 The standard age limit for tires in the industry is typically considered to be around 6 years.

 Here is how you can check the age of your tires –

 There is a Department of Transportation code or “DOT” number on the side of the tire.
 Most DOT numbers have between 6 and 8 letters/numbers, and then the date code follows that.
-Starting in year 2000, the date code went to 4 digits, the first two are the WEEK of manufacture and the second two digits are the YEAR of manufacture.
-For instance 1509 would signify the 15th week of 2009.
-Prior to 2000, the date code was only 3 digits, so the first two would be the week of manufacture, and the last would be the year, so without any listing of decade, a 159 date code could either be the 15th week of 1999, 1989, or 1979.
-If your tire only has 3 digits – it is at least 20 years old now and is pretty well past the industry standard age limit of 6 years.
+Starting in the year 2000, the date code went to 4 digits, the first two are the WEEK of manufacture and the second two digits are the YEAR of manufacture.
+For instance, 1509 would signify the 15th week of 2009.
+Prior to 2000, the date code was only 3 digits, so the first two would be the week of manufacture, and the last would be the year, so without any listing of a decade, a 159 date code could either be the 15th week of 1999, 1989, or 1979.
+If your tire only has 3 digits – it is at least 20 years old now and is pretty well past the industry-standard age limit of 6 years.

 3. A BATTERY OF TESTS

 It takes a lot of power to start a diesel, which is why many larger diesel trucks have two batteries.
 It is normally recommended that batteries are replaced in pairs.
 Since it’s expensive to replace two batteries at once, you want to be sure you’re getting maximum life from them.
 Wait too long and you might get stranded.

 Expiration Date –